Alan Trejo Player Props: Rockies vs. Phillies

 Phillies Pitching Rankings

-- The Phillies pitching staff ranks 10th in the league with a collective 9.2 strikeouts per nine innings.
+- The Phillies pitching staff is 14th in MLB with a collective 8.9 strikeouts per nine innings.

-- The Phillies have a 5.10 team ERA that ranks 23rd across all league pitching staffs.
+- The Phillies have the 23rd-ranked team ERA among all league pitching staffs (4.99).

-- The Phillies surrender the 10th-fewest home runs in baseball (20 total, one per game).
+- The Phillies rank 13th in baseball in home runs given up (21 total, one per game).

-- Nola makes the start for the Phillies, his fifth of the season.
-He is 1-2 with a 5.91 ERA and 19 strikeouts in 21 1/3 innings pitched.

-- His most recent time out was on Sunday against the Cincinnati Reds, when the righty tossed six innings, surrendering two earned runs while allowing five hits.

 © 2023 Data Skrive.
 All rights reserved.